Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

 Rule

-The following rule has been in place for some time, and requires that putting a carcass or offal into or onto land is a permitted activity provided;
+The following rule has been in place for some time, and allows for putting a carcass or offal into or onto land is a permitted activity provided;

 - The animal is discharged to the same land it perished on

-- The only contaminants discharged into an offal hole are carcasses, offal or a compost bulking agent.
-The carcass or offal is not discharged between a river and flood banks
+- The only contaminants discharged into an offal hole are carcasses or offal.
+There is no discharge from a farm landfill between a river and a flood banks on the

 - 100 metres from a place of dwelling, assembly or landholding boundary